dvallslanaquera/house_sale_prediction/README.md

 The dataset contains both numerical and categorical features.
 Most of the features present missing values and are messy, so first of all we are going to do some clean-up so we can build our predictive models on the features without problem.

+Some of the points I would highlight about this analysis are:
+*

-Before starting crunching numbers, some of the notebooks I've used as inspiration were:
+Some of the notebooks I've used as bibliography for this work were:
 1. [A study on Regression applied to the Ames dataset](https://www.kaggle.com/juliencs/a-study-on-regression-applied-to-the-ames-dataset) by Pedro Marcelino
 2. [Regularized Linear Models](https://www.kaggle.com/apapiu/regularized-linear-models) by Alexandru Papiu
 3. [Stacked Regressions to predict House Prices](https://www.kaggle.com/serigne/stacked-regressions-top-4-on-leaderboard/notebook) by Serigne